You may register to vote in person at the Town Clerk's office, online or by mail. You may download a mail-in form from the Secretary of State website.

 Eligibility to Vote

 A US citizen who is 18 years old on election day is eligible to vote.
-First time voters should register ahead of time at the Town Clerk’s office.
+First time voters should register ahead of time at the Town Clerk’s office, online or by using a mail-in voter registration form.
 Contact us to find out how long prior to an election you must register.

 Changing Your Party Affiliation

-You can change your party affiliation by filling out a new voter registration form at the Town Clerk’s office.
+You can change your party affiliation by filling out a new voter registration form at the Town Clerk’s office, using a mail-in voter registration form or online via the Secretary of State website.

 Local Elections for Town Offices

-Town elections are always held the second Tuesday after the Second Monday in May.
+Town elections are always held on the Tuesday after the Second Monday in May.

 Other Election Questions